Content Type: Gaming Guides

 Finish Your Shelter

 If a settler isn’t already chopping wood, find one that prefers or is skilled at Cut plants, and set their priority for that Job to 2 or 1, or manually send them to a tree marked for lumber.
 Then use the Base menu [F1] to build walls around your shelter, and a door or two as well.
 This will come in handy when the winter cold or raiders want to get into your shelter.
+You’ll want to make sure your settlers all get their own rooms with beds in them — this will greatly increase their mood, which will in turn make them more productive.

 This is another thing you’d think settlers would have figured out before they struck out on their own, but no. You’ll need to select your Research Table and produce more Chronicles.
 You’ll need at least 15 in order to be able to research Agriculture.
 Once you have the 15 Chronicles you need, open the Research menu [O] and unlock Agriculture.